- Literary and Cultural Studies

-- Science Fiction
+- Science and Technology Studies

 Lisa Yaszek is Professor and Associate Chair in the School of Literature, Media, and Communication at Georgia Tech.
 She is also past president of the Science Fiction Research Association and a juror for John W. Campbell and Eugie Foster Memorial Awards.
 Her research interests include science fiction, cultural history, gender studies, critical race studies, and science and technology studies.
-Yaszek's essays on science fiction as a global language crossing centuries, cultures and continents appear in journals including Extrapolation, NWSA Journal and Rethinking History.
-Her books include Galactic Suburbia: Recovering Women’s Science Fiction (Ohio State University Press 2008) and the edited anthology Practicing Science Fiction: Critical Essays on Writing, Reading and Teaching the Genre (McFarland 2010).
-Her forthcoming book, Sisters of Tomorrow: The First Women of Science Fiction (Wesleyan 2016).
+Yaszek's essays on science fiction as a global language crossing centuries, cultures, and continents appear in journals including Extrapolation, NWSA Journal, and Rethinking History.
+Her books include Galactic Suburbia: Recovering Women’s Science Fiction (Ohio State University Press 2008) and the co-edited volumes Practicing Science Fiction: Critical Essays on Writing, Reading and Teaching the Genre (McFarland 2010) and Sisters of Tomorrow: The First Women of Science Fiction (Wesleyan 2016).
 She is currently co-editing an anthology on Afrofuturism with Isiah Lavender III from LSU and producing a collection entitled "Classics of Women's Science Fiction" for the Library of America.